 Oh yeah, gimme some of that.

 Gale force winds continue today.
 My little walk along the shores of the Black Sea this morning was a tough one.
-At times difficult to maintain balance, I decided that if it’s this tough just walking, that cycling would be impossible (at 2pm, the internet weather report was reporting winds of 67 km/h).
+At times difficult to maintain balance, I decided that if it’s this tough just walking, that cycling would be impossible.

 Horizontal snow followed soon after I shot the clips.